 Soapwort is a beautiful perennial plant that is hardy in US zones 3-9.
-It grows to be about three feet tall, and prefers rich, compost-heavy soil.
-It can be a little finicky about light requirements, as it likes sun but not too much afternoon sun.
-If it likes its growing location it can become invasive, but if that happens, just harvest more of it.
+It grows to be about three feet tall and prefers rich, compost-heavy soil.
+Light requirements can be a little finicky, as it likes sun but not too much afternoon sun.
+It can become invasive if it likes its growing location, but if that happens, just harvest more of it.
 Soapwort leaves and roots can be dried for later and still lather when used.

 Soapwort is toxic to fish, so don’t wash with or dump soapwort solution directly into a pond or stream where live fish are present.

 Licorice Root- Glycyrrhiza glabra

 Another perennial in the three to four-foot tall range, licorice is hardy in USDA gardening zones 7-9.
 It prefers full sun and moist soil but doesn’t appreciate clay.